Skip to content

 author = Author(name="Stephen King")

-database = author.Meta.database
+database = author.ormar_config.database

 You can also use .transaction() as a function decorator on any async function: